-The Council is required to publish its Members' Salaries and Allowances Scheme, any amendments thereto, and details of the amounts to be paid and that are paid to Councillors each year in respect of Basic, Senior and Civic Salaries and travelling, accommodation, subsistence and care allowances.
-Similarly it also has to publish details of the amounts to be paid and that are paid to Co-opted Members in fees and the amounts paid to them in travelling, accommodation, subsistence and care allowances and care allowances.
+The Council is required to publish its Members' Salaries and Allowances Scheme, any amendments thereto, and details of the amounts to be paid and that are paid to Councillors each year in respect of Basic, Senior and Civic Salaries and travelling, accommodation, subsistence and reimbursement of costs of care.
+Similarly it also has to publish details of the amounts to be paid and that are paid to Co-opted Members in fees and the amounts paid to them in travelling, accommodation, subsistence and reimbursement of costs of care.

 The Council is required to produce within 4 weeks of the Council's Annual Meeting an annual Schedule of Member Remuneration outlining the payments it intends to make to its members and co-opted members during the forthcoming financial year.
 A copy of the schedule must be published and forwarded to the IRPW by the 31st July each year.
-By the 30th September each year the Council must also produce and publish a Schedule of Member Remuneration outlining the payments made to its members and co-opted members during the payments made to its members and co-opted members during the previous financial year
+By the 30th September each year the Council must also produce and publish a Schedule of Member Remuneration outlining the payments made to its members and co-opted members during the payments made to its members and co-opted members during the payments made to its members and co-opted members during the previous financial year

 The schedule of proposed payments is appended to this scheme as Appendix A and will be reviewed by the Council at its Annual Meeting each year.

-The Council's Care Allowance Scheme is appended to this scheme as Appendix B Details of Councillors and Co-opted Members' rights to Family absence and Sickness Absence for Senior Salary Holders are appended to this scheme as Appendix C Details of Councillors' and Co-opted Members' job profiles and person Specifications are appended to this scheme as Appendix D What is required to be published in the schedule of member remuneration by the 31st July
+The Council's Reimbursement of Costs of Care Scheme is appended to this scheme as Appendix B.

+Details of rights to Family Absence and Sickness Absence for Senior Salary Holders are appended to this scheme as Appendix C.

+Details of Councillors' and Co-opted Members' job profiles and person Specifications are appended to this scheme as Appendix D.

-What is required to be published in the schedule of member remuneration by the 31st July each year is set out in Appendix E
+What is required to be published in the schedule of member remuneration by the 31st July each year is set out in Appendix E.